static-frame/static-frame/doc/source/api_operators.rst

 Operators
 =============================================

-:py:class:`Series`, :py:class:`Frame`, and :py:class:`Index`, as well as their derived classes, provide support for the full range of operators available with NumPy.
-In addition, :py:class:`Series` and  :py:class:`Frame` feature index-alignment and automatic index expansion when both operands are StaticFrame objects.
+:obj:`Series`, :obj:`Frame`, and :obj:`Index`, as well as their derived classes, provide support for the full range of operators available with NumPy.
+In addition, :obj:`Series` and  :obj:`Frame` feature index-alignment and automatic index expansion when both operands are StaticFrame objects.

 Index